OWASP/IoT-Security-Verification-Standard-ISVS/en/0x01-Frontispiece.md

 - Leo Dorrendorf
 - Anna Schnaiderman

 The IoT Security Verification Standard is built upon the hard work of volunteers and contributors.
-The project originated as part of an appendix by the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/) and was decided the topic of IoT needed its own standard.
+The project originated as part of an appendix by the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/) and it was decided the topic of IoT needed its own standard.

 If a credit is missing from the credit list above, please contact the project leaders: aaron.guzman@owasp.org & cedric.bassem@owasp.org or log a ticket at GitHub to be recognized in future updates.